pglen/hsencfs/README.md

  Files can be copied out from the backing data directory.
 They stay encrypted when copied directly out of the data directory.
 This is useful for backup / replication / archiving / transport etc ... make sure you copy them with hidden (.dot) files included.
 Use: shopt -s dotglob before copy.
+Warning: the copied data will be unreadable without the dot files.

 ## Going to the Cloud.

  The backing data directory can reside on any valid file system, including a cloud drive.
-HSENCFS will encrypt data automatically before it sees the transport layer, and decrypt data after the transport layer delivered it.
+HSENCFS will encrypt data automatically before the data sees the transport layer, and decrypt data after the transport layer delivered it.

   This allows secure remote storage without data ever leaving the local